 And finally, so you can keep all your efforts on track you can lay down a path in your Product Roadmap with a Kanban board full of milestones and tasks to chart a course to your goals!

 As you can see Notion is a pretty incredible and powerful tool for Product Designers and UI/UX Designers.
-The ability to create a workflow that is so tailored to your needs with simple blocks and database connection can increase your productivity and sanity exponentially.
+The ability to create a workflow that is so tailored to your needs with simple blocks and database connections can increase your productivity and sanity exponentially.

 There are a lot more templates included in our Notion Template pack so if you want to save yourself time and get organized you can download those here.